gary9204/StuckFactsheet/doc/source/test_manual/test_helpers/help_sheet_sample.rst

    #.
 Type factsheet name in field (e.g. "Parrot") and press Enter key.

+#. *Add Factsheet summary.*

+   a.
+Type factsheet summary (e.g. "This parrot is no more.
+If you
+      hadn't nailed it to the perch, it would be pushin' up the daisies." in *Factsheet Summary* pane.

 #. *Add Factsheet title.*

    a.
-Type factsheet title (e.g. "The Parrot Sketch") in field
+Type factsheet title (e.g. "The Parrot Sketch") in
       **Factsheet** field.

 #. *Save sample to file.*